rimbach/Ccluster.jl/README.md

 To cluster all the roots of *P*, a bound on their modulus (e.g. Fujiwara bound) to find an initial box *B* containing all the roots.
 This is done in **ccluster** when it is called with no input box.
-Notice that input oracle for *P* must have no zero leading coefficient.
+Notice that input oracle for *P* must have no zero leading coefficients.

 The implemented algorithm is described here: https://dl.acm.org/citation.cfm?id=2930939